lieuya1/UnrealRPG/README.md

 Plugins — if you use any third party plugins, you'll need to reinstall them on the new machine Git LFS — if you set up LFS, make sure it's installed on the new computer too before pulling, otherwise assets may not download correctly
 Engine path differences — if you have any hardcoded paths in your project they may break on a different machine

+TO work with your aws GameLiftServer be sure to package it add New folder named PackagedGame on your UNREAL file, then Package the Client first and Package the Server